Kennesaw State University Brass Blast

 How to Apply

 No audition is required, and we are open to brass fans of all ages.
 We will have activities that will be suited to all age ranges.
-No matter your age and experience level, you will have a great time playing and learning from KSU’s outstanding faculty, and our world famous guest trumpeter, Allen Vizzutti.
+No matter your age and experience level, you will have a great time playing and learning from KSU’s outstanding faculty and our guest ensembles.

 Participants in Brass Blast will experience a day jam-packed with great playing and masterclass opportunities.
 Some of the activities and perks include: